-Steps • For more details about the product and how to configure features, click Help or press F1.
+Steps @ For more details about the product and how to configure features, click Help or press F1.

-- 1) Select Configuration, then browse to Administration. - 2) Browse to Access Rights. - Right-click Access Rights and select New > API Client. - 4) In the Name field, enter a unique name for the API Client. - 5) Use the initial authentication key or click Generate Authentication Key to generate a new one.
+- Select & Administration. - 2) Browse to Access Rights. - 3) Right-click Access Rights and select New > API Client. - 4) In the Name field, enter a unique name for the API Client. - 5) Use the initial authentication key or click Generate Authentication Key to generate a new one.